-We reach over 600,000 children and their caregivers annually across six countries in sub-Saharan Africa.
-We work with more than 90 local organizations, clinics, and local and national governments in Malawi, Mozambique, Swaziland, Tanzania, Uganda, and Zimbabwe.
+We reach over 600,000 children and their caregivers annually across seven countries in sub-Saharan Africa.
+We work with more than 90 local organizations, clinics, and local and national governments in Eswatini, Malawi, Mozambique, Tanzania, Uganda, Zambia, and Zimbabwe.

 The Ana Patsogolo Activity (APA) prevents new HIV infections and reduces vulnerability among orphans and vulnerable children and adolescent girls and young women in partnership with the Government of Malawi and a consortium of Malawian NGOs.

 Building Resilience and National Systems to prevent and Respond to Violence against children and HIV in Uganda.

 We are strengthening the capacity of local organizations to coordinate and provide services to reduce HIV among vulnerable children, youth and families in high burden areas in central Mozambique.

 Effective July 1, 2023, World Education, Inc. became World Education, a division of JSI.

 Join us in congratulating Patience Ndlovu, a well-respected longtime staff member, who is now Vice President/Executive Director of WEI-Bantwana.
 Patience has strategic, technical, research, and communication skills, and a deep understanding of development.
 Her networks and extensive management and leadership experience position her perfectly to take over for Gill Garb, the founding director of Bantwana and a long-time World Education VP who retired in December.

 Bantwana’s newest publication examines how aligning with government-identified priorities, planning for sustainability, and fostering trust-based partnerships have resulted in a lasting legacy of care and protection for thousands of vulnerable Zimbabwean children through a National Case Management System.